-- 1.1 The third report of the Committee on Standards in Public Life (the Nolan Committee) recommended that all planning committees should consider whether their procedures were in accordance with best practice, and adapt their procedures if necessary, setting them out in a code accessible to members, staff and the public. - 1.2 This Code of Best Practice aims to provide clear guidance to Members about how they should carry out their duties in relation to planning and development proposals. - 1.3 This Code should be considered in conjunction with the Members' Code of Conduct, the Member/Officer Protocol and the Media & Publicity Protocol.
+- 1.1 The third report of the Committee on Standards in Public Life (the Nolan Committee) recommended that all planning committees should consider whether their procedures were in accordance with best practice, and adapt their procedures if necessary, setting them out in a code accessible to members, staff and the public. - 1.2 One of the key purposes of the planning system is to balance the applicant's interests in the development and use of land against the wider public interest. - 1.3 Although much of this Code applies only to Members (including substitute Members) of the Planning and Regulatory Committee, some aspects affect any Member who becomes involved with a planning matter.
+This Code of Best Practice aims to provide clear guidance to Members about how they should carry out their duties in relation to planning and development proposals. - 1.4 This Code should be considered in conjunction with the Members' Code of Conduct, the Member/Officer Protocol and the Media and Publicity Protocol.